Go back

 Best GPU for Local LLM Inference

-Local inference means model weights and compute live on your machine.
-The right GPU depends entirely on the model size you are targeting.
+The right GPU for local inference depends entirely on the model size you are targeting.

 Consumer Tier: RTX 5090 (32GB) and Mid-Range Options

 The RTX 5090 is the current top consumer GPU for local LLM inference, with 32GB of GDDR7 and 1,792 GB/s bandwidth.
-It handles 32B models at Q4 on a single card and reaches around 185 tokens per second on 8B models.
+It handles 32B models at Q4 on a single card reaching an acceptable 28 tokens/second.

 The RTX 4090 (24GB) remains capable for 7B-32B models but is discontinued with inflated street prices.
 For budget builds, a used RTX 3090 (24GB) handles everything up to 32B at Q4 for around $400-600.